 How to stop your dog from chewing:

 - a) When the puppies are teething, the most ideal way of ensuring that they don’t chew on your precious fabrics is to offer them something to chew.
-These may include special dog toys, ice cubes or frozen wet clothes.
+These may include special dog chew toys for teething pups, ice cubes or frozen wet clothes.
 What makes frozen substances ideal for chewing is that they help in numbing the teething pain.
 The older dogs can on the other hand be provided with rawhide bones, pig ears or bully sticks, among others.

 - b) Assuming that the dog’s chewing is prompted by smell (fabrics that smell similar to their food), you should find a safe and lockable storage for them.
 You should also work towards ensuring that your furniture, carpets and other fabric within the house remain clean and smells fresh.